iepathos/headspin/README.md

 # HeadSpin Devops

 Uses docker and docker-compose to test locally for nginx container. [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)  Generated configs and pages can easily be used with a standard host nginx install as well.
+Configs end up in nginx_conf subfolder and content ends up in nginx_www subfolder.
+Those folders are mapped to /etc/nginx/conf.d and /var/www respectively in the nginx container.

 Setup in a Python 3 environment.
 Tested with Python 3.6.0.